topherhunt/reassembling-the-line/README.md

 # Reassembling the Line

 Record video interviews where people share first-hand experience on an important topic.
 Code each segment of the video by theme.
 Explore the results using a novel filterable segment playback UI.
+Built by Whitney Hunter-Thomson and [Topher Hunt](topherhunt.com).

 Check out the demo to see more: [https://rtl-demo1.herokuapp.com](https://rtl-demo1.herokuapp.com)